 In addition, the Parish Council hosts an Annual Parish Meeting where a report of the activities of the council during the previous year is presented and residents are invited to make comments and ask questions.

 The Parish Council has greater freedom to choose what action to take than the other tiers of local government and has few duties but only a small budget with which to fund its activities.
 Goostrey Parish Council has been involved in various village projects including the improvement of Boothbed Lane Playground, the development of the village website, the Speedwatch campaign, improvements to the Village Hall and the provision of benches and planters.

 The precept is the Parish Council’s share of the Council Tax.
 Goostrey Parish Council sends its precept demand to Cheshire East Borough Council which collects the tax for the Parish Council as part of the Council Tax bill.
 At the December 2017 meeting the Parish Council approved its budget for 2018/19 at £44012 which represents a 1.12% increase on the budget for 2017/18.

 The affect on the monthly Council Tax payments for a Band D property is a very small decrease of 0.3%, from £41.40 per month in 2017/18 to £41.29 per month in 2018/19.

 The Parish Council, by law, has to be consulted on planning applications in its area.
 However, it is not the decision making body.
 The Planning Committee considers and comments on all planning applications and refers its comments to the full council.
 These comments are then conveyed to Cheshire East Borough Council.

 Freedom of Information

 The Parish Council has adopted a MODEL PUBLICATION SCHEME under The Freedom of Information Act.
-A list of all information published and how it can be obtained is available from the Clerk and will shortly be published on this web site.
+A list of all information published and how it can be obtained is published on this web site.